codedsalis/acdstest/README.md

-# Morgans CV App
+# ACDS Test

-This rest API is a lean implementation of the requirements stated, please kindly consider it
+This app is an incomplete implementation of the requirements stated, please kindly consider it

 # Requirements